Shubham11440/connect-4-game/README.md

 # Connect-4 Clone with AI Integration

 This is a Connect-4 game built with React.
-The project is part of a learning module designed to help you understand core React concepts and build an interactive, multiplayer game with AI integration.

 ## Project Overview

-In this project, you will build a multiplayer Connect-4 game with AI integration, using React for a dynamic and interactive UI.
+In this project,  a multiplayer Connect-4 game with AI integration, using React for a dynamic and interactive UI.
 By the end, the app will feature:

 - **Multiplayer and AI-powered single-player mode**
 - **Automatic winner detection** for both modes